Blog

 The verdict

-For most US domestic travellers, Chase Sapphire Preferred ($95/year) delivers better net value than Amex Platinum ($695/year).
+For most US domestic travellers, Chase Sapphire Preferred ($95/year, Chase) delivers better net value than Amex Platinum ($895/year, American Express).
 Chase wins on simplicity, lower cost, and stronger domestic airline/hotel transfer partners.
 Amex Platinum wins only for frequent international travellers (4+ trips/year) who can consistently extract value from its premium credits and lounge access.
 This holds for travellers spending $3,000–$8,000/year on travel.
-The exceptions are heavy Delta flyers (Amex has Delta as a partner, Chase doesn't) and road warriors who use airport lounges weekly, where Amex Platinum's Centurion and Priority Pass access pays for itself.
+The exceptions are heavy Delta flyers (Amex has Delta as a transfer partner, Chase doesn't) and road warriors who use airport lounges weekly, where Amex Platinum's Centurion and Priority Pass access (American Express) pays for itself.

 💡 Book travel on ShopBack — earn cashback on flights and hotels, stacked on top of your card rewards Takes 2 minutes to sign up.
 No promo codes needed.

-You pay $600 more per year for the Amex Platinum.
-To justify that gap, you need to extract at least $600 in incremental value from Platinum-only benefits.
-In practice, that requires using: the $200 airline fee credit, the $200 Uber Cash credit, the $200 hotel credit, and the $100 Saks credit — every single year, consistently.
-Most casual travellers don't use all four, which means the effective annual fee is higher than advertised.
+You pay $800 more per year for the Amex Platinum ($895 vs $95).
+To justify that gap, you need to extract at least $800 in incremental value from Platinum-only benefits.
+In practice, that means using the statement credits American Express attaches to the card: up to $200 in airline fee credits, $200 in Uber Cash, up to $600 in hotel credits (on prepaid Fine Hotels + Resorts and The Hotel Collection bookings through Amex Travel), and a $400 Resy dining credit — every single year, consistently (American Express).
+Several of these are doled out monthly or semi-annually, so casual travellers rarely capture all of them, which means the effective annual fee is often higher than the on-paper math suggests.

-Chase Sapphire Preferred's $95 fee, by contrast, is easy to offset with a single mid-size trip redemption (100,000 Chase points redeemed through the portal = $1,250 in travel value).
+Chase Sapphire Preferred's $95 fee, by contrast, is easy to offset with a single mid-size trip redemption and the card's $100 annual Chase Travel hotel credit (Chase).

 | Feature | Chase Sapphire Preferred | Amex Platinum |